aliernfrog/ensicord-addons-template/README.md

 - Go to repository settings > pages and set source as GitHub Actions

 ## 🖇️ To create an add-on
-Add-on file template can be found [here](https://github.com/aliernfrog/ensicord-addons-template/blob/main/addon-template.json)
+Add-on documentation can be found [here](https://github.com/aliernfrog/ensicord-addons-template/blob/main/ADDON-DOCS.md)
 <details>
   <summary>When using GitHub workflow:</summary>
   - Create <code>your-addon.json</code> in <code>addons</code> folder<br>